khireddinemahaline/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 2.2 Export variable
 A variable created like the ones in the example above is only available to the current shell.
 It is a local variable: child processes of the current shell will not be aware of this variable.
 In order to pass variables to a subshell, we need to export them using the export built-in command.
 Variables that are exported are referred to as environment variables.
 `export DOM="my text"`
+## 3.1 FILE
+#### /etc/profile
+System wide profile file.
+All the variables created in this file are accessible by every user on the system, but only if that user’s session is invoked remotely, i.e. via remote login
+#### .bashrc
+This file is user specific file that gets loaded each time user creates a new local session i.e. in simple words, opens a new terminal.
+All environment variables created in this file would take effect every time a new local session is started.
+#### /etc/bash.bashrc
+System wide bashrc file.
+This file is loaded once for every user, each time that user opens a local terminal session.
+Environment variables created in this file are accessible for all users but only through local terminal session
+#### ~/.bash_profile
+This is the preferred configuration file for configuring user environments individually.
+In this file, users can add extra configuration options or change default settings:
+#### ~/.bash_login
+This file contains specific settings that are normally only executed when you log in to the system.
+I
 ### 2. set
 ### 3. unset
 ### 4. export